nilportugues/symfony-jsonapi/README.md

 **Mapping files**

 The JSON-API transformer works by transforming an existing PHP object into its JSON representation.
 For each object, a mapping file is required.

 Mapping files **must** be placed in the mappings directory.
 The expected mapping file format is `.yml` and  will allow you to rename, hide and create links relating all of your data.

-For instance, here's a `Post` object :
+For instance, here's a quite complex `Post` object to demonstrate how it works:

 ```php
 $post = new Post(